|

 the cage should be stainless steel or should be covered with non

-not have finishes or if they are made of brass.
-Rusted cages can
+do not have finishes or if they are made of brass.
+Rusted cages

-cause metal poisoning and are very toxic to budgies.
-If bars are
+can cause metal poisoning and are very toxic to budgies.
+If bars

-exposed and do not have a finish it may contain zinc.
-If consumed
+are exposed and do not have a finish it may contain zinc.
+If

 The space